 BLOGGING TIP– Now that your text is in click the ‘save draft’ button in the right-hand sidebar at the top.

 6 – Adding and sizing blog post images

 IMPORTANT – Don’t upload any images that you may own or have downloaded from a website straight into WordPress.
 The file size may be big and it will impact your site optimisation.
 So they need to be resized before you get to this stage.

-There are many royalty-free image websites you can use.
+There are many royalty-free stock photo websites you can use.
 My favourites are Pexels, Unsplash and Pixabay.

-Find a suitable main image for your article that will stand out.
-If your article is 1000 plus words I’d suggest searching for another 2-3 images to add to the content.
+Find a suitable feature image for your article that will stand out.
+If your article is 1000 words I’d suggest adding another 2-3 images to break up the word count.

 Unless you own a copy of Photoshop or some other photo editing software, then it’s going to be difficult for you to size your images correctly.